M2000Interpreter/Version8/readme.txt

 M2000 Interpreter and Environment

-Version 9.8 Revision 24 active-X
+Version 9.8 Revision 25 active-X

-New info file
+Fix Legend statement for XP and Wine.

 The fist time you run the interpreter do this in M2000 console: dir appdir$